1500cloud/taitimestamp/README.md

 This compares two timestamp objects and returns whether or not the first is less (earlier) than or equal to the second.

+### `add(TaiTimestamp, TaiTimestamp): TaiTimestamp`

+This adds two TaiTimestamps together and returns the result.
+This only really makes sense if you think of at least one of the TaiTimestamps as a duration, as adding together two absolute times doesn't really make sense.

 ## Changelog

 Semantic versioning is in use here.
 Please see the GitHub releases page for